This Help File Page was last Modified on 05/09/2021

 Job Costing Form - Job Task tab - Import Job Template option

-✓To speed up data entry and make these type of Job Task entries consistent, any number of Job Task Templates may be defined.
+✓To speed up data entry and make these type of Job Task entries consistent, any number of Job Task Templates may be defined, as needed.

 ▪These Job Task Template definitions include a Name, and a set of one or more Template Items - each of which includes a Service Type, the Task Item's Description, the addition or absence of a Check in a Contracted Check box, and the addition or absence of an Amount.

 ✓Click the Import Template Icon to open the Select Job Template dialog.